-The Lodge serves as a jumping off point for a variety of trail systems throughout the Peninsula.
+The Lodge and its cabins serve as a jumping off point for a variety of trail systems throughout the Peninsula.
 Enjoy old growth pine forests, waterfalls, and stunning beaches with sunsets over Lake Superior, all within easy reach of our doors.

 Here are several suggested hikes that you can take when you are at the Lodge:

 You can take these hikes on your own or with a guide.
-The guided hikes, Morning Miles, happen every Tuesday and Thursday.
-You meet at the Outdoor Activity Center at 10am, hikes leave by 10:15am, and a guide will take you on one of the hikes.
-If you would like to take a specific hike at a specific time, you can contact us to make arrangements.
+Our guided hikes, Morning Miles, happen every Tuesday and Thursday.
+You meet at the Outdoor Activity Center (OAC) at 10am.
+A guide will customize a hike that is designed around the groups ability.

 [ click on image above to see a larger view of the trail map ]